Egypt Through Other Eyes

 Included is an illustrated plate from a rare book by Giovanni Belzoni, one of the first Europeans to excavate Egyptian temples and tombs.
 Other works include a catalogue and poster for the first major North American exhibition of Egyptian antiquities of the Abbott collection, now part of the Brooklyn Museum collection.
 Also on view are chromolithographs from books by Émile Presse D’Avennes, whose work provided the earliest reliable images of Egyptian architecture, and a book by Charles Dana Gibson, depicting the Temple of the goddess Mut, where the Brooklyn Museum and Johns Hopkins University currently maintain an excavation site.

 Several of the items on view originally belonged to Charles Edwin Wilbour (1833–1896), the American Egyptologist for whom the Wilbour Library of Egyptology is named.
 Wilbour, who also collected many of the objects in the Museum’s adjacent galleries of Egyptian art, made a significant contribution to the study of ancient Egypt in America.

 Walt Whitman wrote about many of the Egyptian objects in the gallery.
-For a discussion of Walt Whitman's writings see Walt Whitman and the Arts in Brooklyn.
-For a review of this exhibition published in the online version of Archaeology magazine, click here.
+For a discussion of Walt Whitman’s writings see Walt Whitman and the Arts in Brooklyn.
+A review of this exhibition was published in the online version of Archaeology magazine.